Mohamed-Emad352/Pathfinding-Algorithms-Illustratrated/README.md

 # Pathfinding Search Algorithms Illustration

-Web application demonstrating how A*, BFS and DFS search algorithm works to find the shortest path (not in case of DFS) between 2 nodes without hitting any of the obstacles.
+Web application demonstrating how A*, Breadth-first Search (BFS) and Depth-first Search (DFS) search algorithm works to find the shortest path (not in case of DFS) between 2 nodes without hitting any of the obstacles.

 ## A* Algorithm
 A* is an informed searching algorithm that can use coordinates to determine where to search to find the goal node